Ficool

 "…My my…"

-"…So even perception is beginning to fracture classification."
+"…So even perception is starting to crack classification."

 He tilted his head slightly.